astropy/astropy-APEs/APE21.rst

   are deemed to be high impact enough to wait longer).

-With this in place, we would effectively be striving to maximize stability over two year periods but users would see deprecation warnings to prepare them for changes.
+With this in place, we would effectively be striving to maximize stability over two-year periods but users would see deprecation warnings to prepare them for changes.
 This is in contrast to the current LTS system where users might not see a deprecation warning until the next LTS release as deprecations are not typically backported.